typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-shadow.md

 ### Why does the rule reports on enum members that share the same name as a variable in a parent scope?

 Reporting on this case isn't a bug - it is completely intentional and correct reporting!
-The rule reports due to relatively unknown feature of enums - enum members create a variable within the enum scope so that they can be referenced within the enum without a qualifier.
+The rule reports due to a relatively unknown feature of enums - enum members create a variable within the enum scope so that they can be referenced within the enum without a qualifier.

 To illustrate this with an example: